scartwri/Grid/README.md

 (if the above input.txt used)

 2/3

 4 5

-Code Layout
+# Code Layout

+Grid.java - this object contains the Main method which calls everything else.

-Data.java - this specifies the object template that is used to retrieve and  validate the input from the input.txt file
+Data.java - object template that is used to retrieve and  validate (using regular expressions) the input from the input.txt file

-Constant.java - this specifies an object that contains program constants
+Constant.java - object that contains program constants

-Receivers.java - this specifies the object template for a collection of Receivers (HAS-A Receiver's relationship)
+Receivers.java - object template for a collection of Receivers (HAS-A Receiver's relationship)

-Tower.java - this specifies the object template of a Tower object, since Receiver and Transmitter share the same characteristics
+Tower.java - object template of a Tower object, since Receiver and Transmitter share the same characteristics

-Receiver.java - this specifies the object template of a Receivers Object.
-A Receiver IS-A Tower
+Receiver.java - object template of a Receivers Object.
+A (Receiver IS-A Tower)

-Transmitters.java - this specifies the object template of a collection of Transmitter objects.
+Transmitters.java - bject template of a collection of Transmitter objects.
 (HAS-A Transmitter's relationship)

-Transmitter.java - object template of Tranmitter object A Transmitter IS-A Tower
+Transmitter.java - object template of Tranmitter object A (Transmitter IS-A Tower)

 Acknowledgments